 What do you look forward to?
 Do you have things you’re excited to do today?
 What do you expect to feel for today?
 Sit down and take a moment to think about this.

 Once you’ve finished figuring out how you intend to work your day out, welcome all the things that will happen that day.
-As what we always say:
+As we always say:

 Another day is another endless list of possibilities